 Welcome to #TRVSTLOVES.
 We curate news, ideas, and inspiration from across the world that demonstrate how real action can accomplish a positive social impact.
 This time we’re taking a look at the opportunities to be found in green technology.

 Increasing temperatures and weather-related disasters are on the increase, yet in this environment, there remain many unique green business opportunities.
 Innovative, game-changing proposals are needed more than ever, and savvy organizations in the right position should be throwing everything they have at making the most of the possibilities.

-A recent survey of C-suite and VP-level business leaders by Forbes and MindForce Research has revealed some interesting foresights; one of the main findings was that technology investment is key to combating climate change with comments focused on the Internet of Things (IOT) and environmental sensors.
+A recent survey of C-suite and VP-level business leaders by Forbes and MindForce Research has revealed some interesting foresight; one of the main findings was that technology investment is key to combating climate change with comments focused on the Internet of Things (IoT) and environmental sensors.